• Home

 End-to-end encryption is standard in all Viber one-on-one and group chats.
 Channels and Communities, however, aren't end-to-end encrypted (as it would then be impossible for new members to see the chat history).
 It's a small security sacrifice in the name of offering a better service.
 In addition to free voice and video calling to other Viber users, a service called Viber Out enables you to call any mobile or landline in the world as much as you like for $5.99 per month.
 It's like Skype, except with better security practices and a nicer smartphone app.

 One mature feature that Viber has that WhatsApp has just introduced is Communities—essentially large group chats with strangers that you can join or start.
-These public chats can have an unlimited number of members and feature robust controls for admins to moderate their chats: manage who's in the group and who can post, or change the Community's look and feel with a new background and group description.
+These public chats can have an unlimited number of members and feature robust controls for admins to moderate their chats.
 You can find Communities based on things like location, hobbies, and favorite teams.
 Think Reddit, but more like a group chat.
 (Fair warning: if you live somewhere where Viber isn't the dominant chat app, expect these groups to be filled with conspiracy theories, scams, and other wildness.)

 Where Viber falls a touch short is in the busyness of the whole app.
-With sticker stores, all the different kinds of chats, and even the occasional ad, it's a less fulfilling experience than WhatsApp—especially if you aren't making use of its unique features like Viber Out.
+With sticker stores, all the different kinds of chats, some AI bots, and even the occasional ad, it's a less fulfilling experience than WhatsApp—especially if you aren't making use of its unique features like Viber Out.

 The best texting app for logging in from multiple devices